 IFRS 9 Financial Instruments was issued by the IASB in July 2014, to replace IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 is effective for years beginning on or after January 1, 2018.
-The Company has yet to evaluate the impact of adopting this new standard.
+The Company does not expect there to be a material impact from adopting this new standard.